annotation/text-fabric/tf/docs/about/usefunc.md

 !!! hint "Corpus has moved"
     Suppose you want to work with an older version of the corpus.
-    A complication occurs if the repo has been renamed and/or moved to an other organization.
+    A complication occurs if the repo has been renamed and / or moved to an other organization.
     When you go back in the history and download an older version of the app, its configuration settings specify a different org, repo and relative path